saurbre8/Egothare/Session Notes/Session 2/Session 2.md

 **Blooming Execution**:
 **Appearance**: A **small, ornate vial** of shimmering crimson liquid, swirling with tiny petals.
 Can be applied to a weapon to give the effect:
 On a critical hit, spend 1 Hope.
-Effect: The target’s wound bursts into flowering vines (separate 2d6 damage).
+Effect: The target’s wound bursts into flowering vines (additional 2d6 damage).
 When the target dies, their body becomes a garden—a Lady’s Veil grows from their heart.
 Roll a d100, on a 100, it is crimson.
 Can be refilled by combining a crimson Lady's Veil and boiling honey in the vial.

 **Eden's Garden**: